Marcennaji/HoldemCore/README.md

 ---

-## 🚧 Current Status : under active refactoring
+## 🚧 Current Status : unstable, under active refactoring

 This project was originally created and published on SourceForge by Marc Ennaji in 2011.
 It has been migrated on Github during 2025.
 The current version is a complete architectural rewrite, for a better decoupling, modularity, maintainability, testability, and cross-platform UI support.
 It is currently under **active refactoring**, with major milestones already completed: